 Parents can actually participate in most of these activities at home, creating that supportive environment where children learn and can communicate.

-Incorporating fun and engaging activities into speech-language therapy can make a significant difference in a child's communication skills.
 Below are ten dynamic activities designed to target specific speech and language skills while keeping the experience enjoyable and interactive for children and their caregivers.

 Instructions: